-In recent weeks, consumers have caused an increase in the rate and volume of demand for a wide range of products.
+In the past year, consumers have caused an increase in the rate and volume of online demand for a wide range of products.

 What could, in other circumstances, have been considered great news, has resulted instead in a major scare for companies, manufacturers and distributors alike.
 Were they well enough prepared to face such a sudden peak in demand?
 And to maintain supplies through online channels?

-With food, hygiene and health products at the forefront (and other surprising niches), consumption will not be slowing down and changes will need to be made throughout the supply chain.
+With food, hygiene and health products at the forefront, consumption will not be slowing down and changes will need to be made throughout the supply chain.

 The fact is, social isolation measures have converted ecommerce into a key channel for both customers and businesses.